 One essential tool is a CRM (customer relationship management) system that stores customers’ contact details, behavior, needs, interests, and interactions, including their order history.
 You can integrate it with a cloud contact center or help desk software to organize tickets and ongoing requests.

 Live chat software is crucial if you need to offer 24/7 customer service.
 Chat bots can be programmed to handle frequently asked questions, before transferring a conversation to a live agent, if necessary.

 A useful tool for internal development and growth is an LMS (learning management system).
 These platforms are used to develop and deliver employee training courses and L&D programs.
 You can use knowledge tests, videos, gamified learning activities, and more to create engaging and collaborative learning experiences for customer service team training.

 Your LMS can store all training materials, track your team’s training progress, and generate real-time learning reports.
 Knowledge base software is also important for creating, organizing, and storing internal resources.
-You can use it to make a self-service portal where customers can find tutorials, how-to guides, and answers to FAQs.
+You can use it to make a customer self-service portal where they can find tutorials, how-to guides, and answers to FAQs.

 Every customer is different and the way they choose to interact with a brand can vary.
 Some consumers prefer reaching out via social media, email, website live chat, or phone support--while others may prefer resolving their issues independently using resources they can find online (like FAQ or troubleshooting pages).